-Most VET courses are undertaken over 2 years, except for Community Services, Logistics, Music (introduction to performance) and Retail which are a one year program.
-Students who do not complete the full course, are eligible to receive a statement of attainment for the units of competence they have successfully completed and credit into VCE/VCAL on a pro rata basis.
+Most VET courses are undertaken over 2 years, except for Logistics and Retail which are a one year program.
+Students who do not complete the full course are eligible to receive a statement of attainment for the units of competence they have successfully completed and credit into VCE/VCAL on a pro rata basis.